 Child marriage—a marriage in which at least one of the parties is under 18 years old—persists across the United States, and in light of mounting evidence of harm, many states have moved to address the issue.
 Yet legal loopholes and lack of data on prevalence and impacts of the practice continue to leave young girls vulnerable.

-North Carolina, which is tied with Alaska for the lowest legal age set by statute at which children can marry (14 in case of pregnancy), is one of six states where there has been no publicly available information on the rates at which children in the state marry.
+Prior to this analysis, North Carolina was tied with Alaska for the lowest legal age set by statute at which children can marry (14 in case of pregnancy)—and one of six states where there had been no publicly available information on the rates at which children in the state marry.

 Working with officials from 50 of the state’s 100 counties that voluntarily provided records, ICRW can now, for the first time, provide a picture of how many children are marrying in the state, and implications for their rights, health, safety and economic prospects.

 - At least 3,949 marriage license applications involving 4,218 minors were filed from 2000-2019 across 50 of North Carolina’s 100 counties where data was voluntarily provided.
 Projecting out to assume similar rates of marriage license applications in the other counties and comparing the state to others with already-known datasets, our analysis finds that North Carolina may rank among the country’s top five states with the highest rates of child marriage.